Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 there's a lot of different,

-there's a lot of different factors
+it's a lot of different factors

 that have to be evaluated.